kxyoshida/Image-registration-LWM/README.md

-Interpolate_LMW.java
+"Interpolate_LMW.java"

  - An ImageJ plugin filter for image registration based on Goshtasby's local weighted mean method (1988).

- - The plugin, when run against the active image, transform the target image to the original coordinates using local weighted mean method of Goshtasby (1988).
+ - The plugin, when run against the active image, transforms the target image to the original coordinates.

  - The program reads the Results Table which is the list of coefficients calculated by an associated python script "findLWM.py" for the given control points.